 Construction first started in 1886 and for almost the next forty years, Sarah devoted herself entirely to transforming a small farmhouse into one of the most architecturally creative mansions in the State.
 Spread over a massive 24,000 square feet, the four-story mansion features some 160 rooms, 40 staircases, 10,000 panes of glass, basements, attics and a myriad of passages, corridors, alcoves, and nooks and crannies.

-When it came to surveying the mansion and grounds, Jackie Guilbault (Sales Director) and Brian Rosensteel (Senior Solutions Architect) knew GeoSLAM’s mobile mapping systems could easily and quickly negotiate the confined and difficult to access places with a high degree of accuracy.
+When it came to surveying the mansion and grounds, Brian Rosensteel (Senior Solutions Architect) knew GeoSLAM’s mobile mapping systems could easily and quickly negotiate the confined and difficult to access places with a high degree of accuracy.

 Mapping complex areas in record time

 GeoSLAM’s lightweight handheld scanner, the ZEB Go, was selected to survey the interior residence.
 The robust ZEB Discovery was used for mapping the 4.5-acre estate and outbuildings.
 By recording 43,000 measurements per second with its rotating sensor, the ZEB Go enables you to create a comprehensive digital model of an enormous mansion, for instance, within ten minutes, just by walking between rooms at a normal speed.

 A point cloud can be quickly processed via GeoSLAM Hub – enabling you to create 2D and 3D floorplans up to ten times quicker than traditional survey equipment.
 By gaining rapid insight into your scan, you can see the areas you’ve covered, or missed, and the route you’ve taken before you leave the site – so no time-wasting return visits.